 Both these procedures are very straightforward and they work best if you have a tub in your house.

-Dryer sheets, dish washing soap and a scrub or sponge.
+Dryer sheets, dish-washing soap, and scrub or sponge.

 Place a layer of dryer sheets – around six to eight sheets should do the trick—on the base of the tub and set your oven racks on tops of the sheets.

 Plug the tub so that the water does not escape.
 Turn on the hot water and fill the tub until the racks are submerged under several inches of water.
 For extra degreasing add approximately 1/4th cup of dish-washing soap.